 Foundation and support framing must be capable of supporting dead, live, wind, seismic and other applicable loads.
 Consult a qualified engineer for final selection of foundation or support framing.

 Collector Location

-designed to support site installed ducts, interconnecting piping, or electrical services.
+Donaldson Torit equipment is not designed to support site installed ducts, interconnecting piping, or electrical services.
 All ducts, piping, or electrical services must be adequately supported to prevent severe personal injury and/or property damage.